Your moving house checklist

 What to do as soon as you decide on moving

-It’s important to also get information about customs duties, tax rules and contraband now.
+It’s also important to get information about customs duties, paying tax and the tax rules, the exchange rate and contraband now.
 As well as guidance on the healthcare options and insurance requirements, and any vaccinations you’ll need to get.
 Book all related services now: vaccinations, engage a lawyer, file your paperwork etc.

 If you are moving with a family, now’s the time to find new schools for your children and begin the application process.
 The very best international and private schools often have application processes beginning 12 months before the start of the new school year.